Explore this Section

 How can I print from the wireless network?

-You can print from your Laptop to your local printer just use the You will need to use the instructions on the Push or Pull printers on the Printing FAQ.
+You can print from your Laptop to your local printer, just following the instructions available in the staff Printing FAQ.

 Can I use my own wireless printer?

 Most wireless printers are manufacturer for the home market and are not able to connect to an 802.1x enterprise network, such as what we have here.
 You will need to check with your printer manufacturers to see if it supports this type of wireless network.

 The easiest way to connect to your printer to your laptop is via a USB cable.

 Do I have separate Conditions of Use for eduroam?

 You are bound by the IT Conditions of Use when using eduroam either on campus or at another location.

 Can I connect my games console to eduroam in my Halls?